 I will outline the material that I used, or think should be used, in a sort of chronological order.

-Thomas Thornton’s Blog on the exam objectives.
-Tommy has gone through the exam objectives PDF and has actually linked specifically to the areas in the Microsoft Documentation that you can review to understand more about any topic you are weak in.
+4. Thomas Thornton’s Blog on the exam objectives.
+Tommy has gone through the exam objectives PDF and has actually linked specifically to the areas in the Microsoft Documentation that you can review to understand

 The first time I did the exam, I scheduled it for December 31st and spent time going over the material over Christmas.
 When it came to the actual exam, it was a bit of a disaster.
 My lab seemed not to load correctly and then when it did, I had issues which lead to the exam being revoked.
 I was really annoyed but I think this was a blessing in disguise as I had more time to study.
 I was awarded another voucher by Pearson VUE as they admitted the issues were on their end.